rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Active Record Observer and Action Controller Sweeper

-Active Record Observer and Action Controller Sweeper have been extracted to the `rails-observers` gem.
+`ActiveRecord::Observer` and `ActionController::Caching::Sweeper` have been extracted to the `rails-observers` gem.
 You will need to add the `rails-observers` gem if you require these features.

 ### sprockets-rails